sarsavira/SQAwrittenChallenge/README.md

 # CHALLENGE QA WRITTEN TEST

-This challenge is for submission Flick Software.
+This challenge is submission Flick Software.
-Submit by Saarah Firdausy at 8/4/2021
+Submitted by Saarah Firdausy at 8/4/2021
+Wish me luck^^

 ## Q1  What do you know about functional testing, integration testing, and performance testing / load testing ?

 > Okay, so i know this question only asking three types of testing.
-Let me give you the whole picture.
+But let me give you the whole picture.
 Software testing can be broken out into two different types: functional and non-functional testing.
-And integration testing is part of functional testing.
+Integration testing is part of functional testing, while performance testing is part of non-functional testing.
 Why?
 Check out below.

 ### a.
 Functional Testing
 Functional testing is carried out to check the business-critical features, functionality, and usability.
 Functional testing ensures that software features and functionalities are behaving as expected without any glitch.
 It mainly validates the entire application against specifications mentioned in the Software Requirement Specification (SRS) document.
 Types of functional tests include unit testing, interface testing, regression testing, sanity testing, and many.